-The Informed Voter Coalition works to educate the public ahead of elections by interviewing candidates for local races.
-Coalition partners host radio and video interviews.
-Voters in Southwest Missouri can learn about area candidates who will share their ideas and goals in brief conversations airing on KSMU.
-Video versions will be available afterwards to view on demand.
+The Informed Voter Coalition works to educate the public ahead of elections by interviewing candidates for local, state and national races.
+Voters in southwest Missouri can hear from candidates as they share their ideas and goals in conversations with coalition members.

-The Coalition is made up of the League of Women Voters of Southwest Missouri, Ozarks Technical Community College Social Sciences Department, Leadership Springfield, the Springfield-Greene County Library District, the L.E.
-Meador Center for Politics & Citizenship at Drury University, the Springfield News-Leader, Be Civil Be Heard, Missouri State University Office of Public Affairs, NAACP Springfield, the Junior League of Springfield, Rosie, Show Me Christian County, the Springfield Business Journal and KSMU Ozarks Public Radio.
+The Coalition is made up of the League of Women Voters of Southwest Missouri, Ozarks Tech's Social Sciences Department, Leadership Springfield, the Springfield-Greene County Library District, the L.E.
+Meador Center for Politics & Citizenship at Drury University, the Springfield News-Leader, Be Civil Be Heard, Missouri State University Office of Public Affairs, NAACP Springfield, Rosie, Show Me Christian County, the Springfield Business Journal and Ozarks Public Broadcasting.

 -